 If the SMA 50 crosses the SMA 200 down, this is a good indication of the trend shifting downward.
 This is known as the "death cross" or a bearish signal that the price will start trending down.

 Most of the time, by the time the SMA's cross, the move has already occurred.
 But if you haven't bought or sold by those times, it may be time to get in and out.

 Though it is very tempting, never make a trading decision based on two SMAs crossing alone.
 A single SMA cross is considered "supporting evidence" for a trade.
 Remember, moving average signals only show a shift in trend for a stock, not a buy point.
 It could take weeks for the stock to actually start moving in the direction of the trend signal.

 There is a special trade signal called a "Rainbow" cross that is discussed in my trading signals secrets that uses several SMA lines.
-When they all cross, it is strong supporting evidence toward making a trade in the direction of the cross.
+When they all cross, it is strong supporting evidence toward making a trade in the direction of the cross (up or down).